SoftwareAG/cumulocity-event-image-viewer-widget/README.md

   @import '~@c8y/style/extend.less';
   ```
-6. Import GpSafeInteractionOverviewModule in app.module.ts and also place the imported Module under `@NgModule`.
+6. Import GpEventImageViewerModule in app.module.ts and also place the imported Module under `@NgModule`.

   ```